trento-project/docs/adr/0015-activity-logging.md

 - we can leverage postgres searching capabilities

 Tradeoffs:
-- writes to the database are doubled for relevant activities
+- number of writes to the database are amplified for relevant activities because of insertions and reindexing
 - the size of the activity log table depends on the number of logged activities combined with the retention time set by the user